linkedin/pygradle/README.md

 The @linkedin/pygradle-devs team feels the major advantages of using PyGradle, among many others, are the following.

-- You get real dependency resolution as opposed to mock dependency resolution.
+- You get real dependency resolution as opposed to 'mock' dependency resolution.
 - You get conflict resolution which resolves the notorious VersionConflict and DistributionNotFound errors that plague large projects.
 - You get the Gradle cache which is an enterprise quality caching solution that many organizations leverage.
 - You get the ability to build your Python code alongside your Java, Scala, and C++ code in a first class way.